Academic Support Programs

 In high school and coming into college, I struggled with narrowing down my chosen career path, being interested in and involved with both humanities/social science and STEM related fields, courses, extracurriculars, etc. It was difficult to confine myself to one area of study and commit to a binary that could not encapsulate everything I wanted to do.
 This made it harder to focus on one specific aspect to pursue.
 However, college is the best time to expand and explore, as well as take advantage of all of the outlets and opportunities we have available, and so with the help of campus resources, I have been able to embrace the dichotomy and manage taking all the classes I want to.
 The versatility of my various programs allows me to feel like I am tackling more subjects pertinent to me without spreading myself too thin to still maintain a good balance with the rest of college life!

-Julie, Writing, she/her
+Yoojin, Writing, she/her

-Julie, Writing, she/her
+Yoojin, Writing, she/her

 I've taken